 Places to be Extra Careful

 The first step is being aware of your surroundings, and identifying when you are most at risk.
-The following places you should generally be on alert:
+The following are places you should generally be on alert:

 - Big Cities: No surprises here, some part of most any city in the world requires caution.

-- Conversely, Very Busy Areas: Think main plazas, subways, crowded places.
+- Conversely, Very Busy Areas: Think plazas, subways, crowded places.
 With tons of people around, a casual “bump” (aka robbery) will go unnoticed.

 - Major Tourist Attractions: While these provide safety in numbers, they’re also a pickpocket’s playground with multitudes of potential victims in one place — and distracted ones at that.

-How to Secure Your Valuables While Traveling
+How to Secure Your Valuables On Your Person

 If possible, don’t bring a bag: This is my #1 recommendation if you’re in an area of high concern.
 Leave most items behind secured in your hostel.
 If a would-be robber has a choice between someone with a purse or camera on their shoulder or maybe something in their pocket, who will they choose?